kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 * Better support for additional platforms; iOS and Android player components
 * Support for all features across multiple platforms

-Here are some Video Player's main advantages at-a-glance:
+Here are some of the Video Player's main advantages at-a-glance:

 | Feature     | Description  |
 |--------- |--- |